gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 English pursuing them without respite, and making great slaughter amongst them.
 Ralph, Fitz-Stephen's son, a young and valiant soldier, much distinguished himself in this skirmish.

-## Chapter XLI: Concerning visions.
+## Chapter XLI: Concerning visions

 As there are many different opinions concerning visions, it may not be amiss on this occasion to introduce some true and authentic accounts of them which have been handed down to us.
 Valerius